What is Medicare Part A?

 To receive hospice care through Medicare Part A, you must agree to stop curative treatments.
 However, you have the right to stop hospice care and restart curative treatments at any time.

-Keep in mind that neither Medicare Part A or Medicare Part B covers prescription drugs.
+Remember that neither Medicare Part A nor Medicare Part B covers prescription drugs.
 Prescription drug coverage requires enrollment in a Medicare Part D plan or a Medicare Part C plan that includes prescription drug benefits.

 How Much Does Medicare Part A Cost?